 4x NCAA Champ 2010-2013 Best wins-David Taylor x 2, Frank Molinaro 1 x Hodge winner.

 Career Record:137-4, 97% winning percentage.
 Giving up a stalling point in the national finals is at least one demerit.
 Some have Stieber over Dake due to bonus rate.
-Its true that Dake has a lower bonus rate and points at nationals than Stieber but is the only one to win all titles at different weight classes.
+Its true that Dake has a lower bonus rate and points at nationals than Stieber but he is the only wrestler to win all titles at different weight classes.
 While his body changed a lot he evolved to stay at the top.
 This is unique in a similar fashion as Sanderson.
 Career 44 falls and 39 TF’s & majors wins.
 What if Dake had taken a Finger Lakes redshirt?
 Everyone else on this last took a redshirt season.
 Dake may have #1.
 Finals matches in order- Marion, Molinaro, St. John and Taylor.

 - Cael Sanderson- Iowa State